Dreycey/cyrano_simulations/README.md

 **NOTE**: Remember to use the **config_temp.dat**, as it contains all of the parameters used in the SimRNA simulations for these models.

 ## Using automated bash scripts for post processing
-The following scripts were made in order to semi-automate the post processing of the simulations returned from simRNA.
+The following scripts were made in order to semi-automate the post processing of the simulations returned from simRNA (1).
 Running the scripts in the following order will allow for a user to pull out pertinent information from the simRNA simulations.

 * The following scripts will extract the lowest energy model from each subdirectory, then obtain the RMSD vs Energy results.
 ```